gaffarelj/VKI_MarsABE/SPARTA/README.md

 ```

 In the input file, pictures can be generated at given time steps (with file extension `.ppm`).
-With ImageMagick installed, the following command can be used to tranform them to an animated `.gif` file:
+With ImageMagick installed, the following command can be used to transform them to an animated `.gif` file:
 ```
 convert image*ppm movie.gif
 ```